 As the stock market’s default direction is up, if you remain invested, eventually, the market will recover, and you will continue to make money.
 Suppose you are regularly contributing to your stock investment.
 In that case, you can use Dollar-Cost Averaging (DCA) to accumulate more equities at lower prices as the market falls.
 This option allows you to remain invested without having to time the market.

 This solution has drawbacks, especially if you are close to retirement and do not have the time to wait to recoup your losses.
 This leads us to option two.

 - Related Article: How to Protect Your 401K During a Stock Market Crash

-There are technical systems out there to help you judge whether the time is right to cash in your investments and move to cash.
-The Stock Market Crash Detector that I have developed is one such system, I think it is good, but no system is fool-proof.
+There are technical systems to help you judge whether the time is right to cash in your investments and move to cash.
+The MOSES System that I have developed is one such system; I think it is good, but no system is fool-proof.
 I have also developed the Liberated Stock Market Fear & Greed Index to help you decide if the market is in Greed Mode (a Bull Market) or Fear Mode (a Bear Market).